Kotlin/kotlinx.serialization/docs/topics/create-custom-serializers.md

 ## Create a custom primitive serializer

 If you need more control over how your data is encoded and decoded, you can create a custom serializer.
-This allows you to customize how your data is represented, such as converting an RGB integer value into a hexadecimal string.
+This allows you to customize how your data is represented, such as by converting an RGB integer value into a hexadecimal string.

-Custom serializers implement the [`KSerializer`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization/-k-serializer/) interface and allowing you to control how your data is transformed between its Kotlin object form and its serialized form.
+Custom serializers implement the [`KSerializer`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization/-k-serializer/) interface, allowing you to control how your data is transformed between its Kotlin object form and its serialized form.

 To create a custom primitive serializer: